 Where to Stay in Margaret River

-Margaret River really is the place that has it all – the wineries surrounded by ancient forests and some of the most beautiful beaches in Australia makes this a very special spot.
-There are not a lot of places where you can go for a surf and be wine tasting an hour later!
+Margaret River really is the place that has it all – the wineries surrounded by ancient forests and some of the most beautiful beaches in Australia makes this an exceptional spot.
+There are not many places where you can go for a surf and be wine tasting an hour later!
 Consider basing yourself here for at least 3 nights for the best experience.

 Aside from the town of Margaret River itself, the area also includes Busselton, Yallingup, and Dunsborough.